ICMLAnonymousAuthor/LOMIT-demo/README.md

 >$ bash data_download.sh

 #### Train
 * We have used a jupyter notebook for the training.
-(An example is in "Hair color, Non-smile.ipynb")
+(An example is in "train_example.ipynb")

 ## Model Overview
 <img src="https://user-images.githubusercontent.com/46959387/51620425-b0d69b80-1f75-11e9-991a-d0dcf5d8a1e2.png" width="90%"></img>